 In most cases, you can interpret performance data from different platforms - such as Windows, UNIX and Linux - in similar ways.
-When the interpretation of the data is different, the up.time interface displays operating system-specific information - such as the performance counters being used - as necessary.
+When the interpretation of the data is different, the Uptime Infrastructure Monitor interface displays operating system-specific information - such as the performance counters used - as necessary.

 Viewing the Status of a System

 You can view the status of a system in your environment using a Quick Snapshot.
 The Quick Snapshot summarizes key hardware and process information for a system for the last 24 hours.
-If there is not 24 hours worth of data available, then up time uses data from as far back as possible to generate charts.
+If there is not 24 hours worth of data available, then Uptime Infrastructure Monitor uses data from as far back as possible to generate charts.